hltcoe/concrete-python/CONTRIBUTING.rst

 The master branch is kept stable at all times.
 Before a commit is pushed to master, it should be checked by CI on another branch.
-The recommended way of maintaining this is to do all work in feature branches that are kept up-to-date with master and pushed to Gitlab, waiting for CI to finish before merging.
+The recommended way of maintaining this is to do all work in feature branches that are kept up-to-date with master and pushed to GitLab, waiting for CI to finish before merging.

 All stable versions can be (and are) released to PyPI.
 In between